nashville-software-school/server-side-python-curriculum/orientation/exercises/SQL_BANGAZON.md

 ### Create tables and data

 Create a SQL script that is able to build the tables that you defined in your ERD.
 The script must also create a few rows in each table.

+> **Pro tip:** Remember to ask the two questions when dealing with data relationships.
+Can X have many Y?
+Can Y have many X?